dipanshu-dixit/OpenBerl/COMMUNITY.md

 **Hall of Fame - Founding Contributors:**

 *Your name could be here.
-Be among the first to shape the universal AI protocol.*
+Be among the first to shape the universal AI adapter framework.*

 **Recent Contributors:**
 - *Waiting for our first community contribution...*